Best Weekend Meditation Retreat In Sydney At Sunnataram Forest Monastery

 These are the incredible teachers at Sunnataram Forest Monastery.

 Being able to sit and enjoy the quietness and beauty of the monastery.
 The view out to Jervis Bay was absolutely stunning.

 Spending two days looking out to this view isn’t a bad thing!

 The amount of wild animals that would gather at the meditation retreat is completely magical.
 From wombats (I saw my first ever wombat walking right next to me!), peacocks, ducks, rosellas, kangaroos…the list goes on.
 It was like a scene from a Disney movie.
 Every morning the animals would congregate by the fire waiting to be fed and the teacher would stand with food in his hands and they would just swarm around him.
 It was pretty amazing!

 I also absolutely loved Tai Chi.
 It was my first time doing it and and beautiful form of meditation in itself that really helped me focus and clear the mind.

-What Did I learn?
+What Did I Learn At Sunnataram Forest Monastery?

 It’s amazing what you can teach yourself in just a few days.
-Everyone’s experiences were going to be completely different but I got lot out of it and learnt an awful lot about myself and how to make small proactive changes for a better life.
+Everyone’s experiences were going to be completely different but I got a lot out of it and learnt a lot about myself and how to make small proactive changes for a better life.

-Why Should you go?
+Why Should you go to Sunnataram Forest Monastery?